 - Re-read your own entries.
 You may see patterns, such as more negative thoughts or particular issues coming up day after day.

-For additional free journaling tips, download the Therapist at Home e-book from our website.
+For additional free journaling tips, download the Journal Writing Guide from our website.

 As we learned from Beth’s story, even when you’re doing many of the right things in your recovery, relapse can sneak up on you – especially if you’re lying to yourself about what’s going on.
 Keep talking to your journal and the truth will come out.